How to Integrate Fingerprinting Into Your Kotlin Application

 Fingerprint offers two variants of the Android Fingerprint library:

 The commercial library collects many more attributes than the open source library.
-It also uses advanced fingerprinting and matching algorithms to create a unique device identifier boasting a 99.5 percent accuracy rate.
+It also uses advanced fingerprinting and matching algorithms to create a unique device identifier boasting industry-leading accuracy.

 For this tutorial, you'll install and use the commercial Android fingerprint library, which the fourteen-day free trial gives you access to.